 Ephemere Highrise uses 100% renewable energy sources for electricity production.
 Harnessing energy from offshore winds, waves, and tides holds great promise for our world’s clean energy future.
 Energy production is just one of the valuable resources our oceans and coastal ecosystems provide.
 We can successfully develop offshore renewable energy by ensuring that energy projects are sited, designed, and constructed in a manner that protects our fragile ocean ecosystems.

-Ephemere Highrise is a high tech structure that uses all available local renewable energy sources to generate electricity.
-However the electricity production is only one of many important functions: living space, education, resource management, energy storage, research and engineering.
+Ephemere Highrise is a high-tech structure that uses all available local renewable energy sources to generate electricity.
+However, the electricity production is only one of many important features: living space, education, resource management, energy storage, research and engineering.